- Is there any danger that you will disclose anything to the government?

 - Which do you suggest to purchase for investment, privately minted bullion rounds or government minted coins?
 And which would be preferred for use in monetary exchange in case of bankruptcy of the dollar?

-- You are suggesting investing in bullion coins.
+- You are suggesting investing in bullion coins, bars, and rounds.
 But some of the biggest advertisers of gold and silver on TV, etc., always try to steer me into buying rare coins instead as an investment.
 Why are they saying that?

-- I have a collection of American Eagle proofs from 1986-2009.
+- I have a collection of American Eagle proofs.
 I am wondering if the value of the "proof" coins will rise with the silver price.
 For future purchases would you recommend the "proofs" or the regular American Eagles?

 - Let's suppose that silver does hit $100 an ounce (or more).
 What does one do when it comes time to sell?
 Worthless paper money does not seem to be an answer, so what is the benefit of having bought silver?
 Just what does one do with it?